-The Gigafactory 1 is estimated to need 93,000 tons of lithium per year.
+The Gigafactory 1 is estimated to use 93,000 tons of lithium per year.
 To put that into perspective, the world only produced a total of 35,000 tons in 2016.

 Tesla's current Model 3 preorders alone imply that it still won't be able to keep up with demand.
 And that isn't the only thing that the company produces batteries for.
 In early 2017, Tesla partnered with Southern California Edison to bring on line an 80 megawatt-hour (MWh) Powerpack system — just one of many utility-scale systems being installed around the world.

 All of this means high demand that will deplete a huge supply of lithium.
 And Tesla is the springboard for getting this investment on the road and into our homes.

 As valuable and useful as lithium is now, it’ll only get bigger as demand takes off.

 Energy and Capital